atyourserviceai/ideapotential/README.md

 #### 1. **🎯 Onboarding Mode** - _Agent Owner Configuration_

-- **Purpose**: Define the agent's goals, methodology, and operational playbook
+- **Purpose**: Define the agent's goals, methodology, and operating configuration
 - **Who uses it**: The agent owner/primary stakeholder (one-time setup)
 - **What it does**: Conducts an interactive interview to document:
   - What the agent should accomplish
   - How it should approach tasks
   - Company-specific processes and methodologies
   - Success criteria and best practices
-- **Output**: A comprehensive "playbook" stored in agent memory
+- **Output**: Saved configuration and defaults used in future sessions (e.g., preferences, operators, guardrails)

 #### 2. **🔧 Integration Mode** - _Developer/Admin Setup_

 - **Purpose**: Configure and test the tools needed to achieve the defined goals
 - **Who uses it**: Agent developers and system administrators
 - **What it does**:
-  - Analyzes the onboarding playbook to identify required tools
+- Analyzes the onboarding configuration to identify required tools
   - Guides integration setup for external services
   - Tests tool functionality before production use
   - Documents working integrations